drycc/workflow/src/understanding-workflow/architecture.md

 ![Workflow Overview](../diagrams/Workflow_Overview.png)

-Deis Workflow provides additional functionality to your Kubernetes cluster, including:
+Drycc Workflow provides additional functionality to your Kubernetes cluster, including:

 * [Source to Image Builder][builder] which compiles your Application code via Buildpacks or Dockerfiles
 * [Cross-Pod Log Aggregation][logger] which gathers logs from all of your Application processes